franciscop/htemplate/README.md

 // Use the library.
 What is the template, the products, and how they are related template('template.product', products, function(product){

-  this.querySelector('.title').innerHTML = product.name;
+  // "this" refers to the current template this.querySelector('.title').innerHTML = product.name;
   this.querySelector('img').setAttribute('src', product.name + '.jpg');

-}).into('.food');
+// Tell it where to put it.
+It's lazy-loading }).into('.food');
 ```